Author: Mallory Carden Fatke, Contract Copywriter, HealthStream

 Legacy Health is a multi-hospital system serving metropolitan and suburban settings in the Portland, Oregon area.
 They have over 100 ambulatory care clinics encompassing primary care, specialty care, and urgent care centers.
 The health system has over 3,600 medical staff members, six separate medical staffs, and about 600 employee providers.
 The Legacy Health System-wide Credential Verification Service also completes the payer enrollment for around 1,000 additional providers.
 As an organization they submit claims for approximately one-third of their overall credentialed staff.

 In 2015, Legacy Health began to integrate their credentialing and provider enrollment departments.
-With the help of VerityStream, they successfully achieved their goal of integration, gaining invaluable knowledge along the way.
+With VerityStream's help, they successfully achieved their goal of integration, gaining invaluable knowledge along the way.
 Amy Lyons and Amanda Walker of Legacy Health share their experiences asking hard questions, creating change, and discovering what success looks like for their CVO.

 Legacy Health began with a centralized CVO that was a part of their Medical Staff Services department and an enrollment team that was a part of their Revenue Cycle department.
 There was little interaction between the two teams, resulting in disparate processes and a lot of duplication.
 This led to provider frustration, long turnaround times for both practitioner credentialing and enrollment processes, and different and competing priorities between teams.
 Striving to improve the provider experience, senior leadership at Legacy Health was prompted by survey data to address providers’ dissatisfaction with the credentialing process.